The geometric average size of Selmer groups over function fields: Notation

 \subsection{Tame fundamental group}

-We recall the definition of the tame fundamental group of a relative curve over a DVR or field, following \cite[p.
+We recall the definition of the tame fundamental group of a relative curve over a discrete valuation ring or field, following \cite[p.
 9]{orgogozo2000theoreme} (see also \cite[Expos\'e XIII, 2.1.3]{noopsortSGA1Grothendieck1971}).
-For $S$ a DVR or field, let $X \ra S$ be a regular relative curve, $E \subset X$ a divisor \'etale over $S$, and $V := X - E$.
+For $S$ a discrete valuation ring or field, let $X \ra S$ be a regular relative curve, $E \subset X$ a divisor \'etale over $S$, and $V := X - E$.
 Let $F \ra V$ be a finite \'etale cover and let $\ol{F}$ denote the normalization of $X$ along $F \ra V$.
 We say $F \ra V$ is {\em tame} if the ramification orders $\ol{F}$ over $E$ are invertible on $S$.
 We then define $\pi_1^{\tame}(V)$ as the profinite group whose finite quotients $G$ correspond to tame finite \'etale Galois-$G$ covers of $V$.
 In particular, $\pi_1^{\tame}(V)$ is a quotient of $\pi_1^{\et}(V)$.